All Episodes

 I don't believe he could have won had he been white.

-The reason is I think it was a cynical ploy by President Bush.
+The reason is, I think it was a cynical ploy by President Bush.

-Back in the early 90s when Clarence Thomas is nominated.
+So here once again, the sitting vice president, back in the early 90s when Clarence Thomas is nominated, go out and say he's only been nominated.

 He wouldn't make it if he's white.